Turkey scrambles jets as Syria aircraft near border

 Turkey has become increasingly vocal against Syrian President Bashar al-Assad, calling for him to step down, and has given sanctuary to rebels and groups opposing the Syrian leader.
 There are more than 35,000 Syrian refugees living in camps on the Turkish side of the border with Syria.

-Separately, Turkey’s armed forces command said it had carried out air strikes on three separate Kurdish militant targets in northern Iraq between the dates of June 26-30 and had killed 25 “terrorists” and wounded 23.
+Separately, Turkey’s armed forces command said it had carried out air strikes on three separate Kurdish militant targets in northern Iraq between the dates of June 26-30.

-The strikes were carried out in the Qandil and Zab areas and targeted shelters belonging to the “separatist terror organization”, a term used to describe the militant Kurdistan Workers Party (PKK) which is fighting for greater Kurdish autonomy in Turkey, it said.
-No further details were given.
+It said the strikes were carried out in the Qandil and Zab areas and targeted shelters belonging to the “separatist terror organization”, a term used to describe the militant Kurdistan Workers Party (PKK) which is fighting for greater Kurdish autonomy in Turkey.
+It gave no further details.

-The PKK, designated a terrorist group by Turkey, the United States and the European Union, began its separatist insurgency in 1984.
-More than 40,000 people have been killed in the ensuing conflict.
+The PKK is listed as a terrorist organization by Turkey, the European Union and the United States.